The Cotswolds: What the Postcards Don't Tell You

 If you want to understand the Cotswolds, don't go to the gardens.
 Go to the pubs.

 These are not theme-pub imitations of Englishness.
-They're working institutions where farmers drink after market, where parish council meetings happen in back rooms, where the beer is local and the conversation covers everything from sheep prices to Brexit.
+They're working institutions where farmers drink after market, where parish council meetings happen in back rooms, where the beer is local and the conversation covers everything from sheep prices to the latest agricultural subsidy changes.

 The Ebrington Arms, Ebrington I've mentioned this one already, but it deserves its own paragraph.
-The braised beef (£24) is slow-cooked until it falls apart.
+The braised Cotswold beef (£24) is slow-cooked until it falls apart.
 The garden has views over countryside that hasn't changed in centuries.
 On summer evenings, locals gather at the bar while tourists occupy the dining room—two separate ecosystems coexisting.
+The pub's own garden supplies many of the vegetables.
+Open Wed–Sun, 12:00–3:00 PM and 6:00–11:00 PM.
+Booking essential for dinner.

 The Wild Rabbit, Kingham Owned by Lady Bamford of Daylesford Organics fame, this is organic farming as lifestyle brand.
-Everything is ethically sourced, locally grown, artisanal.
 The prices reflect this—tasting menu £85, mains £26-36—but the food is genuinely excellent.
 The Cotswold lamb with wild garlic (£32) is the signature dish for good reason.
+The Wild Rabbit, West St, Kingham, OX7 6YA.
+Open 12:00–2:30 PM and 6:00–10:00 PM daily.
+Rooms from £200.

 Food: Beyond the Cream Tea